lagom/lagom/docs/manual/concepts/Technologies.md

 Lagom services are also free to use an existing Cassandra database, or another database solution entirely.

-## Play framework
+## Play Framework

 Lagom is implemented on top of Play Framework, Lightbend's web framework.
 This is an implementation detail that will not directly concern simple microservices.
 More advanced users may wish to use some Play APIs directly.

 Play is in turn built on the popular, standard [netty](http://netty.io) network transport library.

-If you have an existing Play Framework application that you want to add microservices to, we provide a sbt plugin (PlayLagom) to help you.
+If you have an existing Play Framework application that you want to add microservices to, we provide support both in sbt and Maven to help you.

 ## Guice